Kalumniatoris/cosep5js/readme.md

 ` - hold to see view area of players

+LMB (or currently also AMB) shoot strong 'missile' in direction of mouse from every manual

 general controls:
 players are placed at mouse position
 A - add new basicTurret